MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/employee-resource-template.md

    ![Image of the news web part with prepopulated content focused on LGBTQ+ topics.](media/erg-template-news.png)

-   - [Text web part](https://support.microsoft.com/office/add-text-tables-and-images-to-your-page-with-the-text-web-part-729c0aa1-bc0d-41e3-9cde-c60533f2c801) – Replace pre-populated content with your own.
+   - [Text web part](https://support.microsoft.com/office/add-text-tables-and-images-to-your-page-with-the-text-web-part-729c0aa1-bc0d-41e3-9cde-c60533f2c801) – Replace prepopulated content with your own.

-   - [News web part](https://support.microsoft.com/office/use-the-news-web-part-on-a-sharepoint-page-c2dcee50-f5d7-434b-8cb9-a7feefd9f165) - Use the Page template that can be found in **Settings > Site content > Pages > Templates** to create branded news posts that will populate the News web part.
-Delete the pre-populated news posts before sharing the site with others.
+   - [News web part](https://support.microsoft.com/office/use-the-news-web-part-on-a-sharepoint-page-c2dcee50-f5d7-434b-8cb9-a7feefd9f165) - Use the Page template that can be found in **Settings > Site content > Pages > Templates** to create branded news posts that populate the News web part.
+Delete the prepopulated news posts before sharing the site with others.

    - [Events web part](https://support.microsoft.com/office/use-the-events-web-part-5fe4da93-5fa9-4695-b1ee-b0ae4c981909) - Edit events in the Events web part to include events from your organization's employee resource groups.
-Delete the pre-populated events before sharing with others.
+Delete the prepopulated events before sharing with others.

    - [Quick Links web part](https://support.microsoft.com/office/use-the-quick-links-web-part-e1df7561-209d-4362-96d4-469f85ab2a82) – Edit links to connect to more resources and employee resource groups sites.

 ## Step 3: Share the site

-Once you are done customizing and proof-reading the site you are ready to share it with others.
+Once you're done customizing and proof-reading the site, you're ready to share it with others.
 [Run a health check](https://support.microsoft.com/office/use-the-sharepoint-site-performance-page-38a1f782-2e73-4ec8-b55e-827611bc3632) before sharing and consider using the [Portal launch scheduler tool](/microsoft-365/enterprise/portallaunchscheduler) if you expect a high amount of site traffic (10k individual visits per day or higher) to ensure a high-quality viewing experience.

 1. Select **Share** from the right-hand corner.
 2. In the Share site pane, enter the names of people to add to the site.
-The permission level will be read only.
+The permission level is read only.
 3. Enter an optional message to send to the person or clear the Send email box if you don't want to send an email.
 4. Select **Share.**